Aperol Spritz Cocktail Recipe

 Tasting Notes

-“Full disclosure, we made and photographed this classic for the first time last spring, but I ended up not loving the photo and kept moving it back on our calendar for that reason.
-I finally stuck it back into our rotation this spring so we could take another photo and so I could taste it again.
-Last year, I remember not liking this at all, but it’s nowhere close to as bitter as I remember it being.
+Kendall’s Take: “Full disclosure, I made and photographed this classic for the first time a full year before sharing it.
+I remember not liking the Aperol Spritz at all back then, but it’s nowhere close to as bitter as I remember it being.
 I still wouldn’t call it a favorite, but it’s a nice refreshing drink!
 I can see why it’s beloved for brunches and garden parties.”

 Recipe